Blue Cheer: The return of Blue Cheer (1999–2009)

 In 1999, Peterson and Whaley got together with guitarist MacDonald to resume touring as Blue Cheer.
 This band configuration remained largely constant from 1999 until Peterson's death in 2009.

 In 2000, Blue Cheer was the subject of a tribute album, Blue Explosion – A Tribute to Blue Cheer, featuring such bands as Pentagram, Internal Void, Hogwash and Thumlock.

 Peterson and Leigh Stephens were together once again in Blue Cheer with drummer Prairie Prince at the Chet Helms Memorial Tribal Stomp in San Francisco's Golden Gate Park on October 29, 2005, and their lively performance drew old rockers like Paul Kantner and others from backstage to observe.
 They did some recordings in Virginia in Winter 2005 with Joe Hasselvander of Raven and Pentagram on drums, due to Paul Whaley choosing to remain in Germany.
 While Hasselvander played on the entire album, his contribution was reduced to drums on five songs, with Paul Whaley re-recording the drum parts on the balance of the album.
 This was because Whaley was set to rejoin the band and it was felt that he should contribute to the album, prior to touring.
 The resulting CD, What Doesn't Kill You..., released in 2007, features contributions from both Whaley and Hasselvander as a consequence.

 Blue Cheer's video for "Summertime Blues" made an appearance in 2005 documentary Metal: A Headbanger's Journey, where Geddy Lee of Rush referred to the group as one of the first heavy metal bands.

 Death of Peterson and disbandment (2009)

-On October 12, 2009, Peterson died in Germany after the development and spread of prostate cancer.
-After Peterson's death, longtime Blue Cheer guitarist Andrew MacDonald wrote on the group's website that "Blue Cheer is done.
-Out of respect for Dickie, Blue Cheer (will) never become a viable touring band again.".
-Under ten years later, in January 2019, drummer Paul Whaley died of heart failure.
+Peterson died on October 12, 2009, in Germany from prostate cancer.
+Peterson was actually 63 at the time of his death despite some initial confusion, as exemplified here, immediately following the announcement of his death.
+After Peterson's death, long-time Blue Cheer guitarist Andrew MacDonald wrote on the group's website that "Blue Cheer is done.
+Out of respect for Dickie, Blue Cheer [will] never become a viable touring band again."
+Drummer Paul Whaley died of heart failure in January 2019.